 Mix together with a spoon, or use your hands.
 Mixture will be very mushy.
 Chill for at least 20 minutes otherwise you’ll have a big mess!

-Use a 1/4 measuring cup to make the patties equal size.
+Use a 1/4 measuring cup (paid link) to make the patties equal size.
 Scoop out mixture and form into a patty.
 Dip both sides lightly in flour.
 This helps the slider form a slight crust when cooking.
 Make a small indention in the patty.
 This prevents them from puffing up.
 Chill again for at least 20 minutes.

 Preheat grill to medium high heat (about 400°).
-Brush grates with oil or use olive oil spray so they don’t stick.
+Brush grates with oil or use olive oil spray (paid link) so they don’t stick.
 Place sliders on grill and cook for about 5 minutes.
 Do not move them until 5 minutes is up, otherwise it’s a mess.